 Learning through a broad range of topics such as The Human Body, Keeping Healthy, Plants, The Earth, Moon and Sun and Electricity, Magnets and Forces, and many others – using a wide range of equipment and multimedia resources – ensures excellent progression in this subject.

-The enjoyment and achievement of pupils in Computing is evident throughout Computing based lessons at Cotteridge School.
-Lessons are brought to life through subject specific software, coding, programming and web activities all of which provide interactive learning.
-Pupils are also taught the many uses of ICT, whether it is word processing, multimedia presentation, coding, programming, design work or email and Internet use.
-We also use iPads to support learning through play.
+The enjoyment and achievement of pupils in computing is evidently clear throughout the computing lessons that happen at Cotteridge School.
+Lessons are brought to life through subject specific software, coding, programming and web activities, which all provide interactive and engaging learning opportunities.
+Cotteridge School’s list of websites, applications and programs is always expanding to ensure that the children have the best possible tools available for them to progress, grow and evolve within their computing skills and knowledge.
+Pupils are taught the many uses of ICT, whether it is word processing, multimedia, presentation, coding, programming, website creation, design work or even email and internet use.

-In the early years, pupils are taught important keyboard and mouse skills through engaging games, whilst also developing an understanding of how to make electronic items move, through the use of our programmable toys.
+In the Early Years, pupils are taught important keyboard and mouse skills through engaging games, whilst also developing an understanding of how to make electronic items move, through the use of programmable toys.
+This is an early introduction into integral input and output stages of programming.

-Cotteridge Primary School has a successful and valued Code Club run by the head of computing and two Computing expert volunteers.
-The club allows children to explore the depth and breadth of their talents and passion for Coding and programming.
+Cotteridge Primary School has a successful, popular and valued Code Club run by the Head of Computing and an expert volunteer with plenty of experience in coding and programming to the highest level.
+The club allows children to explore the depth and breadth of their talents and acts as a home for them to direct their passion and talents for coding and programming.

 At Cotteridge School we value children’s art.
 We encourage them to use their imagination and creativity by exploring and experimenting with a variety of materials such as clay, textiles and paint.
 They develop skills in using and handling different types of tools and techniques.
 We provide them with visual, tactile and sensory experiences to help them communicate what they see, feel and think.